vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/configure-app.md

 you should already be familiar with [12 factors](https://12factor.net) guidelines.

-In practice you will have to decide which ones to use and if it makes sense to adhere to all of them.
+In practice, you will have to decide which ones to use and if it makes sense to adhere to all of them.

 In the previous lab, you covered the first two factors by setting up